wthayer/documents/docs/NSR.md

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_

-**Scope and Applicability:**  These Network and Certificate System Security Requirements (Requirements) apply to all publicly trusted Certification Authorities (CAs) and are adopted with the intent that all such CAs and Delegated Third Parties be audited for conformity with these Requirements as soon as they have been incorporated as mandatory requirements (if not already mandatory requirements) in the root embedding program for any major Internet browsing client and that they be incorporated into the WebTrust Service Principles and Criteria for Certification Authorities,  ETSI 101 456, and ETSI TS 102 042, including revisions and implementations thereof, including any audit scheme that purports to determine conformity therewith.
+**Scope and Applicability:**  These Network and Certificate System Security Requirements (Requirements) apply to all publicly trusted Certification Authorities (CAs) and are adopted with the intent that all such CAs and Delegated Third Parties be audited for conformity with these Requirements as soon as they have been incorporated as mandatory requirements (if not already mandatory requirements) in the root embedding program for any major Internet browsing client and that they be incorporated into the WebTrust Service Principles and Criteria for Certification Authorities and ETSI EN 319 411, including revisions and implementations thereof, including any audit scheme that purports to determine conformity therewith.
 In these Requirements, the CA is responsible for all tasks performed by Delegated Third Parties and Trusted Roles, and the CA SHALL define, document, and disclose to its auditors (a) the tasks assigned to Delegated Third Parties or Trusted Roles, and (b) the arrangements made with Delegated Third parties to ensure compliance with these Requirements, and (c) the relevant practices implemented by Delegated Third Parties.

 # 1. GENERAL PROTECTIONS FOR THE NETWORK AND SUPPORTING SYSTEMS

 Each CA or Delegated Third Party SHALL:

 a.
-Segment Certificate Systems into networks or zones based on their functional, logical, and physical (including location) relationship;
+Segment, subnet, or VLAN Certificate Management  Systems into networks based on their functional or logical relationship;

 b.
-Apply the same security controls to all systems co-located in the same zone with a Certificate System;
+Apply equivalent security controls to all systems co-located in the same subnet;

 c.
 Maintain Root CA Systems in a High Security Zone and in an offline state or air-gapped from all other networks;